Skip to content

 Room Number: NYGC 6th Floor Pod A

 Sydney is a Postdoctoral Research Associate in the lab.
+She is an NIH/NLM T15 Biomedical Informatics Fellow at Columbia University.
 She completed her PhD at Tufts University where she studied how obesity-dependent changes in the breast tumor microenviornment promote tumor growth and metastasis.

 Xiaoting Li